Table of Contents

-Thankfully the tenant stayed for 3 years.
+Thankfully the resident stayed for 3 years.
 Unfortunately, I had to evict her in order to get her out of the house.
-It was tough to think that this was my first property and first tenant ….and ultimately, my first eviction.
+It was tough to think that this was my first property and first resident ….and ultimately, my first eviction.

 Although we were in the middle of the eviction process, she ended up vacating before the Sheriff had to set out all of her things on the street.
 An interesting side note…in 2015 she ended up paying us her past due balance via collections (so I collected 50% on the $3,500 balance she owed us).